Esri/arcgis-maps-sdk-toolkit-qt/calcite/README.md

 Esri’s design system ([Calcite](https://esri.github.io/calcite-web/)) enables you to create beautiful, easy to use, and consistent experiences across apps with minimal effort.

-Calcite provides visual styles that enable you to create beautiful and consistent experiences on UI controls you have in your app.
+Calcite provides visual styles that are applied to your UI controls in your app.
 These styles are QML compatible and are configured by adding them to your .qml files.
-The styles include options for creating Light and Dark themed UI's in you app.
+The styles include options for creating Light and Dark themed UI's.
 There are over 30 styles available that can be used on Qt controls like: Button, CheckBox, Menu, RadioButton, ToolBar, and so forth.

 Other styling options (like: Basic, Fusion, macOS, Material, Windows, and for forth) are available for your QML based UI controls and are provided by the Qt Group.
 You can learn more about these styles in the [Styling Qt Quick Controls](https://doc.qt.io/qt-6/qtquickcontrols-styles.html) documentation.